 Experts say that buyers can make this decision easier through good preparation.
 A buyer should be able to find the home they want within a span of one week.
 A realistic buyer must look for a suitable home, within their budget and in a short while.
 Buyers should throw themselves into the process and focus totally.
 The search should be hard and precise and not just light strolling on weekends in prospect areas.
 One is advised to borrow on their credit card then pay back for an even better credit score which results in a better assessment of mortgage applications.

 Buyers must to play nice with estate agents because a huge part of the success of the home search relies on them.
-An easier to work with buyer who is more cooperative and flexible is in a better position to have more consideration from an online estate agent and will be informed of better houses that are competitively priced in the market as soon as they pop up, these new breed of estate agent offer lower fees and have lower overheads and a more balanced outlook on the market.
+An easier to work with buyer who is more cooperative and flexible is in a better position to have more consideration from an online estate agent or Chester estate agent and will be informed of better houses that are competitively priced in the market as soon as they pop up, these new breed of estate agent offer lower fees and have lower overheads and a more balanced outlook on the market.
 They want buyers who are easy, clear and precise on their dream house, enthusiastic, involved and decent.
 Getting on the electoral roll is yet another way for buyers in the UK to have better credit scores for mortgage scores.

 The ability to vote and having a permanent address helps one to earn points on their score.
 This affects younger adults who move around a lot living in rented accommodation as students.
 Before starting the house hunt, a buyer is advised to carry out a simple check on their credit file six months earlier.
 One is advised to do this with all three agencies for credit reference, these being Call Credit, Equifax and Experian.
 By doing this before going through with mortgage applications, a buyer has ample time to correct any omissions or inaccuracies in their credit file.